6 Tips to Secure Your eCommerce Website

 Create strong and original passwords as part of your eCommerce security.
 Your password is often the only barrier between a hacker and critical information.

-So, you need to avoid passwords that are your name, easy number sequences or even just the name of your business.
+So, you need to avoid passwords that are your name, easy number sequences, or even just the name of your business.
+But what makes a strong password?
+Here are some suggestions:

 • A combination of letters and numbers